Your Child's Asthma

 Environmental factors.
-Irritants such as pollution and allergens are known to cause asthma.
+Irritants, such as pollution and allergens, are known to cause asthma.

 What causes asthma symptoms to get worse (flare-ups)?

-Allergens such as pollen, dust, and pets
+Allergens, such as pollen, dust, and pets

-Upper respiratory infections such as colds or the flu
+Upper respiratory infections, such as colds or the flu

-Inhaled irritants such as secondhand smoke
+Inhaled irritants, such as from smoking, e-cigarettes, or secondhand smoke

-Certain weather conditions such as cold air
+Certain weather conditions, such as cold air

 Exercise or physical activity

-Emotions such as crying, laughing, or yelling
+Emotions, such as crying, laughing, or yelling

 Do children outgrow asthma?